jdc-cunningham/pinebook-pro-auto-charger/problems.md

 omg lmao... yes using rx pin works however...
 I gotta unsolder and go back to shared power supply lmao oh man...

 alright... will see what other problems occur, it's 5:04 PM, 91F outside, 83F inside...
 I'm drowning in sweat damn

+ugh... still problems with the ESP-01 going down/not reconnecting

+I was thinking maybe it's a serial buffer building up or something, but I'm not using serial